-Commissioners for their time in order to be more inclusive of people who might otherwise not be able to participate.
-This shows a commitment to equitable participation.

-Remote Participation: Make meetings accessible, by using We strongly recommend that the latest Commission engage KCIT or other technology teols, for example staff to support the technology that allows remote participation.
+- Compensation of Commissioners: We recommendation that the Commission reimburse Commissioners for travel mileage and consider a stipend to compensate Commissioners for their time in order to be more inclusive of people who might otherwise not be able to participate. - Remote Participation: We strongly recommend that the Commission engage KCIT or other technology staff to support the technology that allows remote participation.